Git-Hexagon/Hexagon/docs/entries/Hexagon Ship Type.md

 ---

 > These are the Hexagon and the Regime's widely used ship variants.
+>
+> Vessels in *italics* are Post-Shatter Vessels, and are unique to the Immortal Regime.
 ---

 **Related Notes:**

 There are several space vessels that the Hexagon and the Regime have utilised over the course of their active service.
-Due to how widespread the Hexagon/Regime are in the Multiverse and beyond, major territorial hotspots have vastly different vessels and ships when compared to the other.
+Due to how widespread the Hexagon/Regime are in the Multiverse and beyond, major territorial hot-spots have vastly different vessels and ships when compared to the other.
 However, at the most basic level, these are the most major variants of such vessels.

-Vessels in *italics* are Post-Shatter Vessels, and are unique to the Immortal Regime.

 ## Superstructure Variants